Dead Cells developer Motion Twin is looking to bring more accessibility options to the game - Gamepur

 The developer always wants players to make suggestions.

-Dead Cells developer Motion Twins is looking to bring more accessibility options to the popular roguelike Metroidvania.
+Dead Cells developer Motion Twins wants to bring more accessibility options to the popular roguelike Metroidvania.
 The company is carrying out its own research into the different features but is asking players to make suggestions, ensuring nothing is overlooked, which is excellent news.

 In the Twitter thread, Motion Twin mentioned a few of the accessibility options the developer is looking to bring to the game.
 They include players being able to adjust the size and color of the font alongside the color palette for those with colorblindness.